rakthalekk/FEDD-Project/README.md

 I've added the ability to shoot bubbles (currently apples) and align them to the grid.
 They are still relatively buggy and use example sprites, but it mostly works and should be a good basis for adding new bubbles.
 Duncan 3/20/21

+I added the compounds into the game information window.
+I also repositioned the buttons so that they're centered appropriately.
+The tutorial screen is set up just like the logo screen for now and only shows for 5 seconds before moving to the actual game.
+It will be adjusted at a later point.
+The end of game prompt now states "Uh oh!
+The bubbles reached the launcher!" and once the user closes it, the game moves to the next screen.
+This screen is titled game over and has 3 buttons: retry, home, and quit.
+Retry returns to the previous level and reloads it, home returns to the start screen, and quit ends the game.
+Natasha 3/25/21